 These private Snæfellsnes tours offer slightly shorter and cheaper trips around the peninsula.
 Get away from the crowds and enjoy the Nature at your own pace.

 I selected these because they support small groups or photography.

 This small group tour of Snæfellsnes includes a Driver/Guide/Photographer who will take photos of you during the Snæfellsnes tour.
-After the tour they will send you a set of 30 photos.
-The tour is limited to a maximum 6 guests.
+After the tour they will send you a set of photos.
+The price depends on group size.

 A good Snæfellsnes trip will take you to some of Iceland’s most remote place The most stunning attractions of the Snæfellsnes peninsular are the incredible west Iceland coastlines and lava fields.
 Catch the waves at the right time and you are guaranteed great looking photographs.

 The Snæfellsnes photo tour works well in both Summer and Winter.
 The mountain road up to the glacier becomes open around Mid-Summer.
 From here you will have great views over Snæfellsnes with fantastic photo opportunities.

 During the winter, a layer of snow on Kirkjufell and some ice on Kirkjufellsfoss cannot be topped!
 The South Snæfellsnes peninsular coastline with turbulent waves is stunning in Winter light.

 Some of our favourite coastlines are on the Snæfellsnes Peninsular.
 Knowing the best view points can really help you get the shot right first time.
 These cliffs are also home to a wide variety of seabirds, such as kitty-wakes and guillemots and the occasional puffin.